• Skip to main content

 Continue Reading Being Steve Job’s Boss: Understanding Vision

-Planning for the future can seem like a waste of time when just keeping the lights on is a struggle.
+Public Institution Planning and Budgets Planning for the future can seem like a waste of time when just keeping the lights on is a struggle.
 Budget cuts are hitting many public institutions, including schools, colleges and universities.
 The gut reaction is to put the future on hold and deal with the present.
-That approach some major drawbacks.
-First, if you…
+That approach has…

 First Pass: What’s Wrong with the Grand Challenges for Engineering